-Remuneration is a key element of employment conditions between employers and employees.
-Employers need to set remuneration levels that attract and retain the people they need, while staying within their budget.
-In the State sector, annual remuneration adjustments are made through a combination of collective bargaining and organisational remuneration review processes.
-These are influenced by Government’s expectations for pay and conditions in the State sector, the organisation’s delivery needs, wider labour market conditions and the departmental budget position each year.
+Remuneration is a key element of the employment relationship between employers and employees.
+Employers set remuneration levels to attract and retain the people they need, while staying within their financial means.
+In the State sector, annual remuneration adjustments are made through a combination of collective bargaining and internal organisational remuneration processes.
+These are influenced by Government’s expectations for pay and conditions in the State sector, the organisation’s delivery needs, wider labour market conditions and the department’s budget.

-Wage movements across the economy have been slower since the global financial crisis in 2008/09, as indicated by movements in the Labour Cost Index (LCI) produced by Statistics New Zealand.
-Annual wage growth rates by sector).
+Wage movements across the economy have been slower since the global financial crisis in 2008/09, as indicated by movements in the Labour Cost Index (LCI) produced by Statistics New Zealand (refer to chart: Annual wage growth rates by sector).
 Public sector annual wage movements tracked below the private sector over the six-year period, Sep-2010 to Jun-2016.
-Since then the trend has reversed and the June 2017 quarter was the fourth consecutive quarter where annual wage growth in the public sector has been below that in the private sector since September 2010.
+Since then the trend has reversed and the June 2017 quarter was the fourth consecutive quarter where annual wage growth in the public sector has exceeded the private sector.
 Across the Public Service (core government departments) wage growth has been lower still since September 2009; apart from a brief rebound in 2013 this trend continued to September 2016; and in the next three quarters to June 2017 Public Service wage growth had exceeded the private sector.

-In the year to June 2016, the LCI measured an increase in wages and salaries of 1.6% in the private sector and 1.3% in the public sector.
-Within the public sector there was considerable variation; the overall wage increased in the Public Service by 0.7%; in the education sector by 1.1%; in the health sector by 1.7%; in and in local government by 1.7%.
-By comparison, general inflation as measured by the Consumer Price Index (CPI) increased by only 0.4%.
+In the year to June 2017, the LCI measured an increase in wages and salaries of 1.6% in the private sector and 1.9% in the public sector.
+Within the public sector there was considerable variation in sub-sectors: the overall wage increased in the Public Service by 2.2%; in the education sector by 2.4%; in the health sector by 1.7%; and in local government by 1.7%.
+By comparison, general inflation as measured by the Consumer Price Index (CPI) increased by 1.7%.

 The chart in tab 2 above shows the LCI trend in salary and wage movements of selected sectors since March 2010, on a quarterly cumulative basis.
-Generally the gap in wage increases widened between the public and private sectors.
-By 30 June 2016, public sector wages had increased by 8.8% over the six year period compared with 12.2% in the private sector.
-The CPI increased by 7.7% over the same period (excluding the effect of the GST increase on 1st October 2010 from 12.5% to 15%).
-Within the public sector over those six years, Public Service wages increased by 7.0% compared with: 7.9% in the education sector, 8.2% in the health sector and 13.0% in the local government sector.
+Generally, the gap in wage increases widened between the public and private sectors.
+By 30 June 2017, public sector wages had increased by 10.9% over the seven-year period compared with 14.0% in the private sector.
+The CPI increased by 9.6% over the same period (excluding the effect of the GST increase on 1 October 2010 from 12.5% to 15%).
+Within the public sector over those seven years, Public Service wages increased by 9.4% compared with 10.5% in the education sector, 10.0% in the health sector and 14.9% in the local government sector.

 The chart in tab 1 below shows the ratios of average base salary for the four management levels compared to non-management staff.
-These ratios were quite stable over the last five years.
-In 2016, the average base salary of chief executives in the Public Service is on average 6.1 times that of the rest of non-management staff (down slightly from previous years).
-The ratios for other management levels were: tier-2 manager at 4.0, tier-3 manager at 2.7 and other manager at 1.7 times relative to other non-management staff.
+These ratios have been quite stable since 2012.
+In 2017, the average base salary of chief executives in the Public Service was 6.1 times that of non-management staff (down from 6.4 times in 2013).
+The ratios for other management levels were: tier-2 manager at 4.0, tier-3 manager at 2.6 and other manager at 1.7 times relative to non-management staff.

 When comparing the average base salary of chief executives to the rest of the staff (including managers) the ratio was 5.5.
-This ratio was relatively stable over recent years (though decreasing slightly from 5.8 in 2012).
-The pay ratio is slightly higher at 6.6 times when measured using the larger total remuneration package of chief executives that includes additional performance-related pay or other benefits.
+This ratio has been relatively stable over recent years (though decreasing slightly from 5.8 in 2013).

-However, these ratios are modest compared to the market ratios of publically listed New Zealand firms.
-CEOs are now estimated to be paid 30 to 50 times more than the average wage of workers, according to the recent research on New Zealand pay ratios by Dr Helen Roberts at the Business School of Otago University. http://www.otago.ac.nz/business/research/department/otago119826.html
+These Public Service CE/Staff pay ratios are modest compared to the market ratios of publicly listed New Zealand firms, where CEOs are now estimated to be paid 30 to 50 times more than the average wage of workers, according to the recent research on New Zealand pay ratios by Dr Helen Roberts at the Business School of Otago University.http://www.otago.ac.nz/business/research/department/otago119826.html

 How much an employee is paid can be influenced by the job size and responsibility of the role.
 Occupation type is a key factor that influences employee salaries.

-Average salary varies widely between different occupations as shown in the chart in tab 2 above.
+Average salary varies widely between different occupations in the Public Service as shown in the chart in tab 2 above.
 The average salary is highest for Managers, followed by Policy Analysts, ICT Professionals and Technicians, then Legal, HR and Finance Professionals.
-By contrast, Social, Health and Education Workers, Inspectors and Regulatory Officers, Clerical and Administrative Workers and Contact Centre Workers have the lowest average salaries.
+By contrast, Social, Health and Education Workers, Inspectors and Regulatory Officers, Clerical and Administrative Workers, and Contact Centre Workers have the lowest average salaries.

 Some of the lower and higher paid occupations are more prevalent amongst certain gender or ethnic groups.
 The different occupational composition within the gender and ethnic groups will have an impact on their pay gaps, which are discussed separately in the Diversity chapter.

 The average salary varies widely among departments as shown in the chart above in tab 3.
-As at 30 June 2016, the average salary (excluding chief executives) ranged from $65,701 (Ministry of Social Development) to $134,658 (State Services Commission).
-Departments that have a higher proportion of staff in operational jobs tend to have a lower average salary, e.g. Department of Corrections, Ministry of Social Development, Ministry of Justice, New Zealand Customs Service and Department of Conservation and Ministry for Vulnerable Children.
-In contrast, agencies that have a larger proportion of staff in policy roles tend to have a higher average salary (e.g. State Services Commission (SSC), Ministry of Defence, The Treasury, Ministry of Transport and Department of the Prime Minister and Cabinet).
+As at 30 June 2017, the average salary (excluding chief executives) ranged from $65,701 (Ministry of Social Development) to $134,658 (State Services Commission).
+Departments that have a higher proportion of staff in operational and service delivery jobs tend to have a lower average salary, e.g. Ministry of Social Development, Department of Corrections, Ministry of Justice, Department of Conservation and Ministry for Vulnerable Children.
+In contrast, agencies that have a larger proportion of staff in policy roles tend to have a higher average salary (e.g. State Services Commission, Ministry of Defence, The Treasury, Ministry of Transport and Department of the Prime Minister and Cabinet).

 In addition to the HRC survey data, SSC also conducts an annual survey of remuneration of Public Service and State sector chief executives, as well as compiling information on the number of staff earning more than $100,000 across a number of State sector organisations.

 Cabinet agreed that remuneration paid to Public Service and State sector senior staff should be disclosed annually in one location.
 This provides transparency for the taxpaying public around the level of remuneration received by senior State servants.
 The total remuneration of individual chief executives in 2017 will be published in the Senior Pay Report on the SSC’s website later in the year.

 The numbers of staff (excluding chief executives) who received $100,000 or more in total remuneration (including base salary plus any superannuation, performance and redundancy payments) are shown in two tables below, one for tertiary education institutions and the other for Public Service departments and selected Crown agencies.
 As salaries increase each year, more and more employees are moving into the $100,000+ income bracket.

-The number in the Public Service and selected Crown entities group increased by 1,167 or 15.4% in the year to 30 June 2016.
-This increase was partly due to the impact of redundancies and structural changes within agencies, as well as some departments having 27 fortnightly pays over the financial year rather than the usual 26.
-The number of employees in the tertiary education institutions group increased by 256 or 4.3% in the academic year to 31 December 2015.
+The number in the Public Service and selected Crown entities group increased by 634 or 7.3% in the year to 30 June 2017.
+This increase was partly due to the impact of redundancies and structural changes within agencies.
+The number of employees in the tertiary education institutions group increased by 341 or 5.4 in the academic year to 31 December 2016.
 Wage inflation will increase the number of staff receiving more than $100,000 each year as people move up the salary scale.

-The Treasury publishes annual Financial Statements which provide a record of the Government's financial performance and of its financial position each year.
+- The Treasury publishes annual Financial Statements of the Government of New Zealand each year.
 These statements include personnel expenditure, which covers total remuneration paid to employees.
 It includes payments such as salaries, employer contributions to superannuation, long service leave entitlements, performance and severance.
-Personnel expenses for core government agencies increased by 1.7% to $6,666 million in the 2016 June year, while the total Crown personnel expenditure increased by 2.9% to $22,599 million as shown in the table below.
+Personnel expenses for core government agencies increased by 3.4% to $6,890 million in the 2017 June year, while the total Crown personnel expenditure increased by 2.9% to $22,599 million as shown in the table below.

 Core Crown - includes Public Service departments, Offices of Parliament, the NZS Fund and the Reserve Bank of NZ.